Andhra cuisine: Telangana

+Meal structure

 Breakfast

 A typical Andhra breakfast consists of a few of the items listed below.
-Usually it consists of idli, garelu a.k.a. vada (deep-fried lentil dough), minapattu, also known as dosa, (a rice- and lentil-based pancake or crepe).
+Usually it consists of idli; garelu, also known as vada, deep-fried lentil dough; or minapattu, also known as dosa, a rice- and lentil-based pancake or crepe.
 Tea, coffee with milk, or simply milk often accompany these dishes.
 The most common dishes consumed for breakfast are: